Esmendez90/classy-movies/README.md

 ## User Story

-As a user, who loves good old classy movies:
+As a user, who loves good old classy movies, I want the application to:

-1. I want the application to display the data of the movie that I search for.
+1. Display the data of the movie that I search for.
 This includes movie title, year, poster, and plot.
-2. I want to be able to click on a specific genre and get a list of movies for the genre that I clicked on.
+2. Be able to click on a specific genre and get a list of movies for the genre that I clicked on.
-3. I want to be able to click on the poster of the movie and be directed to a youTube video trailer of that movie.
+3. Be able to click on the poster of the movie and be directed to a youTube video trailer of that movie.

 ## Table of Content